RazManorShalit/EmbeddedSWBlog/posts/001_what_is_embedded.rst

 Washing machine Vs desktop - Round 1
 ------------------------------------
 Because a CPU is a CPU, whether it is in a computer or a washing machine, programming it should be the same.
-But because a washing machine is not a computer, there are some differences.
+But since a washing machine is not a computer, there are some differences.

 Operating System
 ^^^^^^^^^^^^^^^^